-Contractor: Abt Associates Inc., Chesapeake Research Associates, and Dillon-Goodson Research Associates
+Contractor: Abt Associates, Dillon-Goodson Research Associates, Pemberton Research

-Current Status: Contract was awarded in September 2011.
-Refinement of study design and recruitment is underway.
-A report on this study will be announced on http://ies.ed.gov/ncee/.
+Current Status: District recruitment began in Fall 2013.
+A report on this study is expected by Fall 2017 and will be announced on http://ies.ed.gov/ncee/.